close

 • Quiet operation with low running costs

-• Benefits asthma and allergy sufferers
+• Benefit asthma and allergy sufferers

-• ISO Course 65% (G5) filter to stop pollen/dust coming into the property, to maintain good air quality throughout the year
+• ISO Course 65% (G5) filter to stop pollen/dust coming into the property, to maintain good air quality throughout the entire year

 • Reduce radon Levels

-• Benefits overall health
+• Benefit overall health and sleep

 The ATMOS<sup>®</sup> Range Positive Input Ventilation